umaparvat/techgig_code_gladiators_2023_finale_questions/Readme.md

 # The russia and ukraine war.
 The officer is watching the border.
 The N tankers are moving toward his country. he has to take down the maximum number of tankers.
 He has B bombs and S strength.
-Each tanker has H capacity initially and after bombing on it, the capacity will become B.
+Each tanker has Hi capacity initially and after bombing on it, the capacity will become Bi.

 s-> 7 <br/>
 B-> 2 <br/>